-Whether you're on a budget or just want to see what kind of ACT math study material you can access for free, you've come to the right place.
-Though the internet is chock full of ACT study material of dubious quality, we have collected and put together only the highest quality FREE ACT math study material available.
+Whether you're on a budget or just want to see what kinds of ACT Math study materials you can access for free, you've come to the right place.
+Though the internet is chock-full of ACT resources of dubious quality, we've collected and put together only the highest quality free ACT Math study material available.

 So let's jump right in!

 Note: For guides and reviews of the best for-pay ACT study, check out our list of ACT study links, which includes all official practice tests, and our top picks for ACT prep books.

 Why You Must Use High-Quality ACT Math Materials